 ‘Are you the one asking why the Pillars have been moved’ he asked warily whilst locking the hut door, obviously thinking I was some sort of troublemaker.
 Word spreads quickly over the walkie talkies; they must have put out an alert.

 It transpires that the plinth and monument were built on top of a public convenience.
 Over the years the weight has weakened the roof of the convenience and cracks started to appear above the urinals threatening to plunge the Pillars into an abyss and presumably onto the heads of anybody that happened to be stood there minding their own business as it were.
-The mind boggles at the indignity that would be suffered by both parties.
+The mind boggles at the consequences.

 Nick has lived and worked in Andalucia for over 20 years.
 He and his partner, Julie Evans, have travelled extensively and dug deep into the history and culture, producing authoritative articles on all aspects of the region.
 Nick has written four books about Andalucia and writes articles for other websites and blogs.